LF-RoGu/Java-Hometasks/HomeTask/HomeTask2/README.md

 - Matriculation Number: 7219085.
 - FHKennung: lurod001.

-> [!Note]
-> This programs where run in a linux enviroment, so the main instructions will be on how to run in a linux enviroment.
-> Another section will be added to run this on Windows.

 > [!IMPORTANT]
 > Run Intructions
 > 1. Open the file location where it is stored.